negres/purchase_orders/README.md

 This endpoint pass a batch from production to closing and you must pass the batch id as a parameter

 ### PATCH /batches/:id/close_by_delivery_service
-This endpoint those batch orders should be marked as sent and you must pass the batch id as a parameter
+This endpoint those batch orders should be marked as sent and you must pass the batch id and delivery_service as a parameter

+`delivery_service`\
+(e.g. '/batches/1/close_by_delivery_service?delivery_service=Sedex')

 ### POST /batches
 In this endpoint you create a batch, you must pass the following information in the body of the request: